arturoherrero/arturoherrero.com/article/_posts/2012-04-25-closure-design-patterns.md

 these presentations that involve closures and add others patterns based on my own experience.

+You can also find the same examples for Ruby here: [Closure Design Patterns.
+Ruby Edition][4].

 <sup>\* Groovy makes no such distinction between closures or anonymous functions.
-I'm really trying to get at is how we can use tools such as first-class functions, lambdas and closures when implementing design patterns.</sup>
+What I'm really trying to get at is how we can use tools such as first-class functions, lambdas and closures when implementing design patterns.</sup>